vizdata-f21/project-1-mr_palmer_s_penguins/proposal/proposal.md

 ## Analysis plan

-Here is a plan for answering each of the questions including the variables involved, variables to be created (if any), and external data to be merged in (if any).
+Here is a plan for answering each of the questions:

 ### For Question 1